Security Futures—Know Your Risks, or Risk Your Future

 But there is more to finding a broker than knowing which ones might not be trustworthy.
 The key is finding the broker and firm that make you feel comfortable and best meet your personal financial needs.

 Security futures positions may be held in either a securities or futures account.
-The protections for your funds and security futures positions differ depending on whether the account is a securities account or a futures account.
+The protections for your funds and security futures positions differ depending on whether the account is a securities account or a futures account, so make sure you understand the regulatory protections available to your funds and positions if your firm fails.
 Your brokerage firm must tell you whether your security futures positions will be held in a securities account or a futures account.
 You also may have a choice about which type of account to hold your funds and positions.
-You should thoroughly understand the regulatory protections available to your funds and positions if your firm fails.
-The regulatory protections for your funds in a brokerage firm's failure will vary depending, for example, on whether you are trading through a securities account or a futures account.

-If the brokerage firm becomes insolvent, the Securities Investor Protection Corporation (SIPC) protects cash and security futures held in a securities account.
+If the brokerage firm becomes insolvent, the Securities Investor Protection Corporation (SIPC) protects cash and “securities” as defined under the Securities Investor Protection Act.
+SIPC protection also is available with respect to certain security futures contracts, and options on such contracts, where those instruments are held in a portfolio margining account carried by a SIPC-member brokerage firm as a securities account pursuant to a portfolio margining program approved by the SEC.
 Most brokers who are registered with the SEC are SIPC members; those few that are not must disclose this fact to their customers.
 To find out if your brokerage firm is a member of SIPC, you can check SIPC's database.

 SIPC coverage is limited to $500,000 per customer, including up to $250,000 for cash.
 This coverage is limited to protecting funds and securities if the broker holding these assets becomes insolvent; these protections do not cover market losses.
 To learn more, read our article on SIPC protection.

-Protection for Futures Accounts—Cash held in a futures account must be held in segregation, i.e., separately from the brokerage firm's own funds.
+- Protection for Futures Accounts — Cash held in a futures account must be segregated from the brokerage firm's own funds and cannot be borrowed or otherwise used for the firm’s own purposes.
 The firm cannot use your funds to margin or guarantee the transactions of another customer.
-Nor can the firm borrow or otherwise use your funds for its own purposes.
 The firm must add its own funds to the segregated account to cover another customer's debits or deficits.
 If the firm becomes insolvent, you may not be able to recover the full amount of your funds.
 Your account is not insured; however, customers with funds in segregation receive priority in bankruptcy proceedings.

 - If you think it's a minor mistake, talk to your broker.
 This may be the fastest way to resolve the problem.